Last updated on February 18, 2024

 There aren't specific payoffs for beast spells, but the number of beasts that are high-power creatures means that there are some cards that work well with them.
 Return of the Wildspeaker is a great way to draw some cards or buff all your beasts.

-Kindred Summons can be great if you’re running a beast tribal deck, especially since there are lots of cards that can create beast tokens in addition to your beast creatures.
-A lot of the best beasts aren’t legendary, so Reflections of Littjara is another good choice.
-Kindred Discovery works well in any tribal deck.
+Kindred Summons can be great if you're running an all-in beast deck, especially since there are lots of cards that can create beast tokens in addition to your beast creatures.
+A lot of the best beasts aren't legendary, so Reflections of Littjara is another good choice.
+Kindred Discovery works well in any typal deck.

 Leyline Prowler (War of the Spark) | Illustration by YW Tang